-Action point: If you have a partner, child, sibling or friend who is adopted, take the time to learn about life-long effects of adoption and how you can help them make sense of their story, feel good about themselves and heal trauma.
+Action points: If you have a partner, child, sibling or friend who is adopted, take the time to learn about life-long effects of adoption and how you can help them make sense of their story, feel good about themselves and heal trauma.

 Champion adoptee support groups, or start one of your own.
 Adoptees On recently covered this topic.

 9. Because adoption reunion is so hard